-We are overall pleased with the performance of our students on multiple assessment measures in 2011-2012.
+We are overall pleased with the performance of our students on multiple assessment measures in 2012-2013.
 The majority of the students successfully passed the comprehensive exam and dissertation defense.
 In the comprehensive exam, they demonstrated knowledge in mass communication theories and research.
 They also demonstrated a good understanding of the research process and the ability to apply mass communication theories to research in their specialized areas.
-Even though this is our first time using WEAVE to evaluate learning outcomes, these findings are consistent with our own observations from the past few years.
 It shows that our theory and research courses have helped prepare students for the comprehensive exam.
 The student's advisory committee also helped prepare the student for the dissertation process.
-Last year, we added a new requirement for the plan of study meeting.
-Students have to submit a mini-proposal for dissertation at the planning meeting so that they can be more focused in terms of coursework and research activities, which will eventually help them in completing a dissertation.
+In 2011, we added a new requirement for the plan of study meeting.
+Students have to submit a miniproposal for dissertation at the planning meeting so that they can be more focused in terms of coursework and research activities, which will eventually help them in completing a dissertation.
 A Graduate Research Forum was created to help cultivate research atmosphere among students.
 Students can present their research and exchange ideas at the monthly forum meetings.
 The forum also serves as a venue for graduate students and faculty to interact outside the classroom.
+Last year, our students have presented a good number of research papers at regional and national conferences, including several top paper awards, which has helped improve the School's, and the university's, national reputation.
 We will continue to look closely at our outcomes and measures in the upcoming year to ensure that our students are succeeding our program.